kekcleader/glfw-experiments/README.md

-# Experiments with GLX
+# Experiments with GLFW
-Some small programs for testing of using GLX in C to create infrastructure for multi-window GUI programs in Oberon.
+Some small programs for testing of using GLFW in C to create infrastructure for cross-platform multi-window GUI programs in Oberon.